Ukrainian partisans sabotage railway hub near Russia's Rostov-on-Don

 Source: ATESH, a Ukrainian military partisan movement operating in the occupied territories of Ukraine and in Russia

 Quote: "Our agents have carried out a successful sabotage operation at a strategic railway junction in Bataysk.
-The operation of the main logistics hub through which occupation forces are supplied across all southern directions was disrupted as a result of arson attacks on relay cabinets."
+The operation of the main logistics hub through which occupation forces are supplied across all southern fronts was disrupted as a result of arson attacks on relay cabinets."

 Quote: "The sabotage triggered a chain reaction of delays and supply disruptions for the occupiers.